-- The physical device name - The total amount, used amount, and available amount of disk space - The mount point directory for that file system - 2.
-From the display, identify a file system that has sufficient disk space. - 3.
-Note the name of the mount point directory for the file system that you identified.
+- 1. Use the bdf command to determine the free disk space on each mounted file system. - 2.
+From the display, identify a file system that has appropriate free space. - Note the name of the mount point directory for the file system that you identified.

-To create the required directory and specify the correct owner, group, and permissions for it, follow these steps:
+To create the Oracle base directory and specify the correct owner, group, and permissions for it: